karina6188/data-structures-and-algorithms-c-/Challenges/InsertionSort/README.md

 **Pass 1:**

-In the first pass through of the insertion sort, the method evaluates if there are any number that is smaller then the current number at index position 0.
+In the first pass of the insertion sort, the method evaluates if there are any number that is smaller then the current number at index position 0.
 A variable named "temp" is used to store the number that is at the next index position.
 For the first pass, temp is the second number in the array that is going to be compared with the first number in the array.
 If temp number is smaller than the current number, the two numbers swap their index positions.

  In the first pass, temp value (index position 1, number 4) is smaller than the current value (index position 0, number 8), the two numbers swap their index positions.